Live Roulette Casinos

 En Prison: A rule available in French Roulette that states that when the outcome is zero, you can take half of your bet back or leave it in place for the next round.

 European Roulette: A variation of Roulette, whereby the Roulette Wheel has number between 1 and 36 and a green 0.

 High Bet: A bet on numbers between 19 and 37.

-House Edge: The mathematical percentage that the casino has over the player.
+House Edge: The mathematical percentage that the real money casino app has over the player.

 Inside bet: A bet on the inner section of the roulette table.

 La Partage: A rule available in French Roulette, whereby the player loses half their wager and doesn’t take advantage of the ‘En Prison’ rule.